Rate Limits

 Per-endpoint limits (backend)

 Auth (login, register, forgot-password, etc.): 5 requests per 15 minutes per IP.
-Postbox submissions: 10 per hour per IP.
+Postbox submissions: 20 per hour per IP.
 Corrections: 30 per hour per IP.
 Comments: 60 per hour per IP.
 API key creation: 5 per hour per IP.
-General API (authenticated or with API key): 200 requests per 15 minutes per IP (configurable via RATE_LIMIT_API_MAX).
-Public endpoints (no JWT/API key): 100 requests per 15 minutes per IP (configurable via RATE_LIMIT_PUBLIC_MAX).
-When you are logged in or use an API key, public-style requests use the higher general API limit instead of the stricter public limit.
+Anonymous browsing: 300 general API requests per 15 minutes per IP, plus a separate 200-request cap on public feed/map-style endpoints (RATE_LIMIT_API_MAX / RATE_LIMIT_PUBLIC_MAX).
+When you are logged in or send an API key, the public cap is skipped and the general limit is doubled (default 600 per 15 minutes; RATE_LIMIT_AUTH_MULTIPLIER).
+Owner and admin accounts are not rate limited.

 When you see 429